 The editorial board of Knygotyra draws your attention to some regulations on the presentation of the material.
 The article should include the elements required in any research publication: the goal and objectives of research, description of theoretical framework and methodology, historiography of the problem or earlier research review, results of research, discussion, conclusions, and lists of references and sources.
 The article or publication should be appr.
 22-24 typed pages (1,5 lines spacing, or appr.
-40 000 characters with space), surveys – appr.
-12 pages.
-The short abstract of the article (till 1300 characters with space) and key words must be presented at the beginning of the article.
-The summary of 30-50 lines in English should be attached to the manuscript (it will be translated to Lithuanian language).
+40 000 characters with space).
+The summary of the article (300–500 words) and key words in English must be presented at the beginning of the article.
 The notes and references to the text are given in footnotes (check the style of references to the literature further down).

 Editorial board of Knygotyra

 Tel.
 (370 5) 236 61 11, 236 61 12

 References in Knygotyra should meet the requirements of the international standard ISO 690:1987 (E) Documents.
 Bibliographic references.
 Contents, format, and structure and a Lithuanian standard LST ISO 690-2:1999 and should be presented in footnotes.
 References in non-Latin alphabet languages are to be transliterated.
 Cyrillic is to be transliterated according to standard BSI: ё – e, ж – zh, и – i, й – i, х – kh, ц – ts, ч – ch, ш – sh, щ – shch, ы – y, ь – ', э – e, ю – yu, я – ya.